SovereignCloudStack/gx-credential-generator/README.md

 ### Cloud Service Provider

-gx-credential generator outputs the following Gaia-X Credentials for a CSP in order to be Gaia-X compliant
+gx-credential-generator outputs the following Gaia-X Credentials for a CSP in order to be Gaia-X compliant

 - Gaia-X Terms and Conditions signed by CSP as an instance Gaia-X class `GaiaXTermsAndConditions`
 - Legal Registration number issued by a Notary Service accredited by GXDCH as an instancec of Gaia-x class `LegalRegistrationNumber`